Top 10 Ways to Maximize a Car Accident Settlement in Kansas City

 Contact our Kansas City Car Accident Lawyer

 Still have questions about how to get the largest settlement for your accident claim in Kansas City?
 For more information, please download a free copy of my book Crash Course: An Insider's Guide to Accidents in Missouri & Kansas.
 This guide is full of specific steps you should take after an accident, including the 9 mistakes that can wreck your injury claim in Kansas and Missouri.

-If you would like to speak to a Kansas City car accident and personal injury lawyer, feel free to call our law firm by calling (816) 203-0143 or by filling out a form below.
-Contacting us is FREE and confidential, and there is no obligation to hire our law firm.
+If you would like to speak to a Kansas City car accident and personal injury lawyer, feel free to call our law firm by calling (816) 203-0143 for a free and confidential case strategy session.
+There is no obligation to hire our law firm.
 We would be happy to hear any concerns and try to assist you.